Iron ore gains on China stimulus bets, active restocking

 The remaining high level of hot metal output, coupled with the insufficient supply of steel scrap, provided relatively strong support to iron ore consumption, analysts at Huatai Futures said in a note.

-"The rising room of iron ore will be limited by steel prices and margins," said Cheng Peng, a Beijing-based analyst at Sinosteel Futures.

-Coking coal DJMcv1 and coke DCJcv1 - the other steelmaking ingredients - ticked higher by 0.65% and 0.15%, respectively.
+Coking coal DJMcv1 and coke DCJcv1 - the other steelmaking ingredients - climbed 2.34% and 2.04%, respectively.

 Re-rollers in China's top steelmaking hub - Tangshan city - were required to suspend production from Monday in response to the forecast of air pollution in the coming days, analyst at Mysteel said in a report.